fleetdm/fleet/docs/Contributing/MDM.md

 1. The "regular" flow is what most customers will use, involve `fleetd` guiding the user through the migration to perform manual steps.
 The user documentation for this flow is https://fleetdm.com/guides/mdm-migration
 2. The "seamless" flow allows customers with access to their MDM database and ownership of the domain used as the `ServerURL` in the enrollment profile to migrate the devices without user action.
 The user documentation for this flow is https://fleetdm.com/guides/seamless-mdm-migration
+    1. The proxy for the seamless flow lives in `./tools/mdm/migration/mdmproxy/`
+    2. The tool to extract data from MicroMDM lives in `./tools/mdm/migration/micromdm/touchless/`

 ### Disk encryption